pallets/click/docs/testing.rst

 .. currentmodule:: click.testing

-For basic testing click provides the :mod:`click.testing` module which provides test functionality that helps you invoke command line applications and check their behavior.
+For basic testing, click provides the :mod:`click.testing` module which provides test functionality that helps you invoke command line applications and check their behavior.